TruscaPetre/PAIP/Everyday Logs.md

 #ThinkingPrinciple
 For the purpose of integrating new ideas into the structure of the project we are doing : Review the ideas which we have collected during the idea gathering phase.
 For example brainstorming, field research, sota research, review papers of the field, and so on.

+## Iteration 6 -
+Apple example of the tower of hanoi.
+I may be wrong.
+But the idea is that the model gives the most popular answer in the dataset instead of the "best answer".
+An example - in software development, if you use generative AI for creating code, many times you have to review and edit the code yourself.

+#FirstPrinciple
+I want the system to be able to debug software, build software.
+#FirstPrinciple
+The system will answer the questions of the user in language if prompted.